Within the IATI activity standard it is expected that classifications information is provided for any iati-activity

 - An iati-activity can have singlular or multiple sector

-- When multiple sector are described, then a percentage should be declared for each.
-This should sum to 100% for each iati-activity.
+- When multiple sector are described, then a @percentage should be declared for each.
+All reported sectors from the same vocabulary should add up to 100%.

 - A vocabulary can be declared when describing a sector.
-This should be on the Vocabulary codelist.
+This must be on the Vocabulary codelist.

 - If no vocabulary is declared, then the DAC 5 digit codelist is assumed.

 - A reporting-org can declare their own vocabulary, via using the RO (Reporting Org) Vocabulary code.

 - Multiple or singular policy-marker can also be described.
 Unlike sector, there is no @percentage attribute to add.

 - The classifications of default-finance-type, default-flow-type, default-aid-type and default-tied-status apply to the whole iati-activity.
 These can be overridden within a single transaction via using any of finance-type , flow-type , aid-type and/or tied-status.

 - If an activity is either wholly “tied” or “untied” it is recommended that the appropriate default-tied-status code is used.

 - If an activity is “partially tied” it is recommended that the reported commitment/s are split into “tied” and “untied” amounts and tied-status is reported at transaction level.
 (NB that tied status should be reported for commitments only.)